Gatlinburg is one of the most popular resort towns in the United States.

 Learn more about the story of a lovely young woman who committed suicide and her efforts to prevent others from following in her footsteps.

 The tours begin from the Gatlinburg Strip, starting at the Gatlinburg Space Needle.
-The price is $21 per person.
+The price starts at $25 per person.

 Head to the beautiful Anakeesta to enjoy a delightfully enchanted breakfast with Santa Claus himself!